up with a hooded jacket and gloves and spray at night using a flashlight when all are in the nest. Use a good residual

 Remedy To Repel Wasps And Yellow jackets

 To prevent nesting, place snuggles dryer sheets in areas where wasps and yellow jackets may nest

 such as holes or cracks and crevices around your swimming pool, swing set, or deck.
 The smell of dryer sheets are irritating

-Placing yellow jacket traps outside your home around your deck, porch, and patio in the spring when only queens
+Placing yellow jacket traps outside your home around your deck, porch, and patio in the spring when

-the summer months.
+through-out the summer months.

 Yellow jackets entered through a hole in the foundation to build this nest in the basement.